wevm/viem/site/op-stack/actions/getTimeToNextL2Output.md

 # getTimeToNextL2Output

-Returns the number of seconds until the next L2 Output is submitted.
-Used for the Withdrawal flow.
+Returns the time until the next L2 output (after a provided block number) is submitted.
+Used for the [Withdrawal](/op-stack/guides/withdrawals.html) flow.

 ## Usage